ARS1337/ecommerce-backend/README.md

 ### 3. Database Configuration

-Update `config/config.json` with your Postgres credentials:
+Update or add if not already added `config/config.json` with your Postgres credentials:

 ```json
 {